rollkit/docs/docs/tutorials/gm-world-frontend.md

----
-sidebar_label: GM world frontend tutorial
-description: Build a frontend for your Rollkit rollup locally.
----

-# GM world frontend tutorial
+# GM World frontend tutorial

-In this tutorial, we'll learn how to use [Cosmology](https://cosmology.tech/) to create a frontend for our [GM world](../gm-world) rollup.
+In this tutorial, we'll learn how to use [Cosmology](https://cosmology.tech/) to create a frontend for our [GM World](/docs/tutorials/gm-world) rollup.

 Cosmology enables developers to build web3 apps in the Interchain Ecosystem.
 With Cosmology, it's simple to begin building apps that communicate with